Dress It Up!

 HOW TO CREATE

 Now that the dresser/buffet was out of hiding, it was time to look for any imperfections and sand them to a smooth finish.
 I took off the knobs and sanded the areas where the knobs were once screwed in.
-I gave the whole piece a good scuffing with steel wool and followed that up with a good cleaning best online casino using water and white vinegar.
+I gave the whole piece a good scuffing with steel wool and followed that up with a good cleaning using water and white vinegar.
 I used vinegar because it won’t interfere with paint adhesion.
 Remember, this is a French Provincial dresser covered in laminate.
 It won"t absorb water like a wood dresser would.
 After drying, I begin painting with Annie Sloan Chalk Paint in Graphite for the top and Pure White for the base.
 Annie Sloan Chalk Paint adheres wonderfully to laminate surfaces, making it a perfect choice for this piece.
 This paint gives a matte finish and is fairly easy to distress for a vintage feel.

 After painting and letting it dry, I started distressing.
 When distressing, keep in mind you want to replicate where natural wear and tear happens on furniture.
 Edges and sides are always good places to start.
 I prefer light to medium distressing, but this truly is a personal taste.